What is Bullying?

 Bullying can be defined as repeated verbal, psychological or physical aggression conducted by an individual or group against others.
 It is behaviour which is intentionally aggravating and intimidating, and occurs mainly in social environments such as schools, clubs and other organisations working with children.

-It includes behaviours such as teasing, taunting, threatening, hitting or extortion behaviour by one or more children against a victim.
-While the more extreme forms of bullying would be regarded as physical or emotional abuse and are reportable to Health Board or Gardai, dealing with bullying behaviour is normally the responsibility of the club where it is taking place.
+It includes behaviours such as teasing, taunting, threatening, hitting or extortion by one or more individuals against a victim.
+While the more extreme forms of bullying would be regarded as physical or emotional abuse and are reportable to Health Board or Gardaí where children are concerned, dealing with bullying behaviour is normally the responsibility of the club where it is taking place.

 It is important to recognise the impact that bullying and discrimination can have in the lives of young people.
 Some people may not regard bullying and discrimination as child abuse because of the settings in which this often takes place and also because it is often other young people who are responsible for the behaviour.

-The Football Association of Ireland recognises that bullying is an increasing problem.
-It is imperative that clubs should have in place a policy to deal with bullying, and that volunteers/coaches are aware of this policy and of procedural guidelines to deal with bullying.
+Ratoath Harps Football Club recognises that bullying is an increasing problem.
+It is imperative that the club should have in place a policy to deal with bullying, and that volunteers/coaches are aware of this policy and of procedural guidelines to deal with bullying.

-In situations where the incident is serious and where the behaviour is regarded as potentially abusive, clubs should consult the relevant Health Board with a view to drawing up an appropriate response such as a management plan.
+In situations where the incident is serious, concerns children, and where the behaviour is regarded as potentially abusive, Ratoath Harps Football Club will consult the relevant Health Board with a view to drawing up an appropriate response such as a management plan.
 (Children First 1999)

-All coaches/managers/volunteers/players/parents have a part to play in ensuring that nobody in soccer is the victim of any type of “bullying behaviour”.
-Everyone should be aware that bullying of any kind will not be tolerated and they have a duty to report any such behaviour to our managers/coaches/volunteers who will in turn report to the Committee.
+All coaches/managers/volunteers/players/parents have a part to play in ensuring that nobody in Ratoath Harps Football Club is the victim of any type of bullying behaviour.
+Everyone in the club should be aware that bullying of any kind will not be tolerated and they have a duty to report any such behaviour to our managers/coaches/volunteers who will in turn report to the Committee.